 The Academic Reading Center is a resource dedicated to facilitating student achievement and academic success.
 Your ability to read at a high level affects every aspect of your daily life, and no matter what career path you choose, there is always room to improve your capacity to read well.
 Nearly every profession demands excellence in reading and writing, and reading well can provide the best foundation for lifelong learning with the ability to change careers at any time.
 So check in with us anytime, we're here for you!

 When you take a reading course at Saddleback College, you enter into a world of possibilities where you become a valued member of a learning community that understands the importance of developing and maximizing your abilities as a reader.
 We appreciate that reading is your bridge to a better life, and the professors in the Reading Department will strive to assist you in every way possible.
 For more information, please contact department chair Jeff Vogel (email@example.com).

 Why Reading? (flyer)

 Academic Reading Center Resources

 Transferable Courses in Reading

 For students from all academic disciplines who seek to develop logical thinking, critical reading, and argumentative writing skills.
-Emphasis is on understanding implied meaning and logic and on developing college-level skills in analytical reading and writing (formerly ENG 170).
+Emphasis is on understanding implied meaning and logic and on developing college-level skills in analytical reading and writing. (equivalent to ENG 1B)